To comment on WLA's position on state library issues or get more involved, please contact the LD&L Chair or a member of the committee.

 - Restricts access by Wisconsin residents to information resources and materials.

-- Affects local and state taxing options that could have an adverse affect on libraries.
+- Affects local and state taxing options in ways that could have an adverse effect on libraries.

 - Intrudes on the privacy of library users.

-- Interferes with the right of local public library boards to independently determine local library policy, staffing, and services based on community standards.
+- Interferes with the right of local public library boards to independently determine local library policy, staffing and services based on community standards and needs.

 The Wisconsin Library Association supports the following legislative priorities: